-For all $\xv(0)$ that share the same mode sequence, the dynamics reduce from time-variant PWA to time-variant affine up to time $\tf$.
-This is the core idea that enables the efficient underapproximating BRS computation of PARC.
-Note, taking advantage of fixed mode sequences is well-established in robotics and controls (e.g., \cite{thomas2006robust,desimini2020robust,kerrigan2002optimal,wensing2023optimization}), but we believe we are the first to show its utility in safe reach-avoid computation of robot planning models.
+The reduction of a PWA system to specific affine dynamics is the core idea that enables the efficient underapproximating BRS computation of PARC.
+Note, taking advantage of fixed mode sequences is well-established in robotics and controls (e.g., \cite{thomas2006robust,desimini2020robust,kerrigan2002optimal,wensing2023optimization}), but we believe we are the first to show its utility in the safe reach-avoid computation of robot planning models.

-We require that the interior of each PWA region does not intersect with other regions, such that any two regions are either disjoint or intersect only at their boundaries: